Sadie Coles HQ

 Sadie Coles HQ is a contemporary art gallery in London, owned and directed by Sadie Coles.
 The gallery focuses on presenting the work of established and emerging international artists.
 It was at the forefront of the Young British Artists movement.

 History

 Sadie Coles HQ opened in April 1997 and has since operated from a variety of distinctive spaces.
-Its inaugural exhibition at 35 Heddon Street, by American painter John Currin, was followed by Sarah Lucas’s exhibition ‘The Law’ in lofts on St John Street.
+Its inaugural exhibition at 35 Heddon Street, by American painter John Currin, was followed by Sarah Lucas's exhibition "The Law" in lofts on St John Street.
+Sadie Coles's first gallery was located in Heddon Street, London, next to where the cover for David Bowie's album "The Rise and Fall of Ziggy Stardust and the Spiders from Mars" was photographed.

 Between 2010 and 2013, Sadie Coles HQ was located at both New Burlington Place – a 5000 sqft space on the site of Nigel Greenwood's gallery during the 1980s and 90s – and on South Audley Street.